nunchaku-tech/nunchaku/docs/source/usage/lora.rst

 The LoRA integration in Nunchaku works through two key methods:

 **Loading LoRA Parameters** (lines 16-17):
-The ``transformer.update_lora_params`` method loads LoRA weights from a safetensors file.
+The :meth:`~nunchaku.models.transformers.transformer_flux.NunchakuFluxTransformer2dModel.update_lora_params` method loads LoRA weights from a safetensors file.
 It supports:

 - **Local file path**: ``"/path/to/your/lora.safetensors"``
 - **HuggingFace repository with specific file**: ``"aleksa-codes/flux-ghibsky-illustration/lora.safetensors"``.
 The system automatically downloads and caches the LoRA file on first access.

 **Controlling LoRA Strength** (lines 18-19):
-The ``transformer.set_lora_strength`` method sets the LoRA strength parameter, which controls how much influence the LoRA has on the final output.
+The :meth:`~nunchaku.models.transformers.transformer_flux.NunchakuFluxTransformer2dModel.set_lora_strength` method sets the LoRA strength parameter, which controls how much influence the LoRA has on the final output.
 A value of 1.0 applies the full LoRA effect, while lower values (e.g., 0.5) apply a more subtle influence.

 Multiple LoRAs
 --------------

-To load multiple LoRAs simultaneously, Nunchaku provides the ``nunchaku.lora.flux.compose.compose_lora`` function, which combines multiple LoRA weights into a single composed LoRA before loading.
+To load multiple LoRAs simultaneously, Nunchaku provides the :func:`~nunchaku.lora.flux.compose.compose_lora` function, which combines multiple LoRA weights into a single composed LoRA before loading.
 This approach enables efficient multi-LoRA inference without requiring separate loading operations.